datacraft-dsc/DEPs/4/README.md

 to be accessed via the standard Agent APIs.

-Capability Agents are the recommended approach for a developer to integrate services or systems into a Data Supply Line in situations where a remote or decentralised service does not support the DEP Standard APIs.
+Capability Agents are the recommended approach for a developer to integrate services or systems into a Digital Supply Line in situations where a remote or decentralised service does not support the DEP Standard APIs.
 If the DEP Standard APIs are available, a standard Remote Agent should be used.

 Starfish should make it simple, as far as possible, for developers to create their own Capability